 Proceed with caution when pursuing a divorce based on fault grounds.
 These can be emotionally and financially draining, with very little reward as a result.
 It is often done when spouses need an avenue to vent and smear their spouse, although this is not the most constructive way to end a marriage, particularly when children are involved.
 Of course, the argument is, neither was adultery.
 However, two wrongs do not make a right.

-If you have any questions about adultery and divorce in NJ, call the Law Offices Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions about adultery and divorce in NJ, call the Law Offices Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.